Trogocytosis: In serotherapy

 Epratuzumab (a CD22 Mab) acts using trogocytosis to transfer CD22 and other B-cell proteins from B cells to effector cells.

-Trogocytosis-based assays as immunomonitoring tools
+As immunomonitoring tools

 TRAP assays (TRogocytosis Analysis Protocol) allow to identify, characterize and purify T and B cells recognizing their specific antigen based on their ability to extract molecules (in that case, fluorescent probes) from the plasma membrane of antigen-presenting cells.
 These assays require equipment such as a flow cytometer but are otherwise very cheap, easy to perform, fast (can be performed within 3 hours) and applicable to any population of T or B cells.
 TRAP assays have been successfully used to detect T cell responses against viral infections, cancer, autoimmune diseases and vaccines.